scellecs/morpeh/README.md

 As a solution to this problem, global assets were created.

 **Singleton** is a simple ScriptableObject that is associated with one specific entity.
+It is usually used to add dynamic components to one entity without using filters.

-**GlobalEvent** is a Singleton, which has the functionality of publishing events to the world by adding a tag to its essence.
+**GlobalEvent** is a Singleton, which has the functionality of publishing events to the world by adding a tag to its entity.
 It has 4 main methods for working with it:
 1) Publish (arg) - publish within the frame, and all downstream systems will see this.
 2) NextFrame (arg) - publish in the next frame, all systems will see this.
 3) IsPublished - did anyone publish this event
 4) BatchedChanges - a data stack where publication arguments are added.

 **GlobalVariable** is a GlobalEvent that stores the start value and the last value after the changes.
 It also has the functionality of saving and loading data from PlayerPrefs.

 You can create globals by context menu Create/ECS/Globals/ in Project Window.
 You can declare globals in any systems, components and scripts and set it by Inspector Window, for example: